bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 ### Through MySQL Client

-Use MySQL client to connect the ClickHouse server via SSL.Run the following command, and you are expected to get some output like below:
+Use MySQL client to connect the ClickHouse server via SSL.
+Run the following command, and you are expected to get some output like below:

 ```bash
 mysql -u default -p -h YOUR_SERVER_IP -P 9004 --ssl-ca=/etc/ssl/ca.pem --ssl-cert=/etc/ssl/client.pem --ssl-key=/etc/ssl/client.key --execute="STATUS"